Eduardo Carrillo: Las Tropicanas (1972–73)

 In 1972–73, Carrillo created Las Tropicanas, a monumental oil on panel (84 × 132 inches).
 In this work, the convergence of all that Carrillo had mastered was expressed.

 In Las Tropicanas, the imprint of Bosch's use of disjointed and compressed space and the Mannerists use of forced perspective can be seen in Carrillo's composition composed of an amalgamation of subjects intersecting and converging: mythical figures, glowing tattooed figures, nude female figures rendered with naturalistic attention —one splayed on a balcony grasps and points an arrow from a bow — neon-hued skeletons stacked in a pyramid, a UFO that hovers in the upper right, an enormous rainbow-plumed hummingbird, an emerald green spinytail iguana coiled tightly in the center, modern-day buildings with cast-iron railings merged with Mesoamerican pyramids that abut a massive windowless structure detailed in "X" patterns, a menacing feline baring its fangs and poised to attack is threateningly just visible through a balcony trellis, a small Grecian vase is placed strategically at the base of a pillar, a tortoise and orb all co-exist.
 Bodies, architecture, animals, foreground, background, myth and reality are compressed in fantastical spatial balance.
-Carrillo referenced David Alfaro Siquieros’s "depth of space" as a major influence on Las Tropicanas.
+Carrillo referenced David Alfaro Siqueiros's "depth of space" as a major influence on Las Tropicanas.

 The hummingbird can be seen as the reincarnation of Huītzilōpōchtli the Aztec god of sun and war.
 In Carrillo's composition, the perspective of the bird is rendered in a scale disproportionate to reality thus making it equivalent to the size of a large section of the night sky.
 This use of scale emphasizes the strength and power of the creature thereby intentionally invoking these same qualities associated with mythical warriors.
 Carrillo incorporated images derived from Mexico's pre-conquest art that he believed still held aesthetic power for Mexicans and their descendants in the United States.
 Carrillo stated:I tried to introduce themes that seemed to be more Mexican than anything else.
 I had skeletons in this painting.
 Prior to this time, even way back in the 1960s, I was already painting skulls and so forth, but this was coming out of the Spanish tradition or the Flemish use of skulls.
 It was trying to bring together what I had learned in Spain and what I had learned in Mexico.
 It was a major step for me.Glowing linework and patterns illuminate surfaces and the figures of women, animals, and skeletons against a blue-black night sky.
 Their tattoos, scales, and bones glimmer, jewel-like, against flesh and flattened architecture in a scene depicting simultaneous realities of violence, passivity, offerings, power, history, and contemporaneous time in an imaginative invention of space.